-Tooth-colored Fillings in Midtown Manhattan
+Tooth-colored Fillings in Midtown East Manhattan NYC

 In contrast to the more common silver amalgam fillings, white fillings are made of a resin compound that is customized to exactly match the shade of your teeth, therefore making them invisible to the casual observer.